18 Online Shopping Traps and Scams To Watch Out For

 Although many online retailers are legitimate, many others are not.
 If you shop on a fake website, you might receive a knockoff product, something completely different from what was advertised or nothing at all.

 You can also check if the website has a universal seal of approval, such as the Norton Secured Seal.
-Such a seal usually indicates that the website is trustworthy, according to Consumer Reports.
+According to Consumer Reports, such a seal usually indicates that the website is trustworthy.
 You can also check to see when the domain was created using Whois.

 Avoid Shopping When You're Using Public Wi-Fi